 - Group work on drafting a policy recommendation report, informed by the results from the quantitative model and the leverage points of intervention identified from qualitative modelling;

-- Networking activities within participants at the Summer School on System Dynamics and with participants at ERASME’s Summer School on Complexity Science for Sustainability.
+- Networking activities with participants at the Summer School on System Dynamics.

 When & where?

-The Summer School on System Dynamics will take place between August 1st and August 14th 2021 in Laschamps, a small village in the Auvergne Volcano Area, close to Clermont Ferrand, France.
-This event will run in parallel to ERASME’s Summer School on Complexity Science for Sustainability, with common networking events planned by our organising teams.
-Both summer schools will only take place if COVID regulations allow in-person participation.
-A decision on whether this is possible will be taken by May 14th.
+The Summer School on System Dynamics will take place between June 24th and July 1st 2022 in Laschamps, a small village in the Auvergne Volcano Area, close to Clermont Ferrand, France.
+The summer schools will only take place if COVID regulations allow in-person participation.
+A decision on whether this is possible will be taken by April 8th.

 Participation fees & Scholarships

-Deadline for the Summer School on System Dynamics for Sustainability and the ERASME System Dynamics Online Course has been extended to April 23rd, 17:00 CEST.
-Please submit a motivation letter, your CV and one recommendation letter (in either English or French) to email@example.com.
+Deadline for the Summer School on System Dynamics for Sustainability and the ERASME System Dynamics Online Course is March 15th 2022, 17:00 CEST.
+Decisions will be announced on April 8th.
+Please submit a motivation letter, your CV and one recommendation letter (in English) to firstname.lastname@example.org, which is also the email you can use to contact us if you have any questions.
+Applicants who applied for the 2021 Summer School are encouraged to resubmit their application.
 Applicants will be required to specify whether they plan to only take the online course, or they wish to participate in the Summer School on System Dynamics.
-The online course will take place between May 3rd and May 31st.
-If you apply for a scholarship, please also e-mail us a scholarship request statement (in English or French), in which you provide details on the motivation for your request and you show you have been unsuccessful in securing funding.
+The online course will take place between May 2nd and May 30th 2022.
+If you apply for a scholarship, please also e-mail us a scholarship request statement (in English), in which you provide details on the motivation for your request and you show you have been unsuccessful in securing funding.
 Please note that the scholarships are highly competitive and they will be assessed based on the quality of the applications.
-Read the call for applications here: